mDIS Backups

 This is shown by the red dashed line in the figure below.

-• mySQL Database dumps are made once daily as full backups, (started via a cronjob 1xc daily, saved via rsync).
+- MySQL database dumps are made once daily as full backups (started via a cron job 1x daily, saved via rsync).

-• Uploaded files and directories are backed up via rsync.
-This is done via a cronjob (also periodically run, 1xc daily).
+- Uploaded files and directories are backed up via rsync.
+This is done via a cron job (also periodically run, 1x daily).

-• (Green lines indicate flow of data, and of shell commands.)
+- (Green lines indicate the flow of data and shell commands.)

 VirtualBox Backups

-There exists alternative methods to make backups of science-data files, and of the whole mDIS installation itself.
+There exist alternative methods to make backups of science data files and of the whole mDIS installation itself.

 Command line script

-A simple command line script for making backup from the command line.
+A simple command line script for making a backup from the command line.

 vboxmanage list vms